greenwoodcm/aws-lambda-for-the-containers-developer-blog/README.md

 1. `cd sam`
 1. `sam build`
 1. `sam deploy [ --profile <my_aws_profile> ] --guided`
     1. This will prompt you for some information (accept the defaults unless otherwise noticed here below):
         1. Provide a SAM stack name and region to deploy to
         1. Provide the GitHub username where you forked the repository (your function will use this to `git clone` the repo)
         1. Respond `y` to the question `HugoFunction may not have authorization defined, Is this okay?`
         1. Let SAM create a managed Amazon ECR repository to host the built container artifacts (unless you would like to provide the ECR repository yourself, accept this)

 At the end of the workflow a new CloudFormation stack should have been deployed.
 This includes the Lambda function, the S3 bucket and all required resources.

 ### Put the prototype at work

 Follow the content of the blog post to experiment with the prototype.
 Note first how the bucket at the beginning is empty.
-You can solicit the Lambda by testing it or by opening the browser pointing to the API Gateway end-point configured.
-This will cause the container to go through the `startup.sh` and `businesscode.sh` scripts as described in details in the blog post.
+You can trigger execution of the application in a few different ways:
+1. Make an asynchronous event-based call by putting a message in the SQS queue
+    1. Run the [](./scripts/call-via-sqs.sh) script.
+Pass in your stack name as the first parameter.
+This script respects environment variables for AWS CLI context like region and profile name.
+1. Make an HTTP request via API Gateway
+    1. Run the [](./scripts/call-via-api-gateway.sh) script.
+Pass in your stack name as the first parameter.
+This script respects environment variables for AWS CLI context like region and profile name.
+It also uses [awscurl](https://github.com/okigan/awscurl) to provide AWS credentials on the HTTP call to API Gateway, so install it before running this script.
+    1. Alternatively, you can navigate to the API Gateway console and open the URL for the `Prod` endpoint of the API Gateway created by our SAM template.

 You can then navigate to the S3 bucket and open its web hosting endpoint (check out `Properties` -> `Static website hosting`).